uselotus/lotus/README.md

 Test out Lotus with a demo account [here](https://demo.uselotus.io/register).

-Best for convenience and fast deployment.
+The cloud version is best for convenience and fast deployment.
 This version also gets access to features faster than the self-hosted version.

 Sign up for our `beta` [here](https://dsl2wm77apy.typeform.com/to/pehx2YSQ?typeform-source=www.uselotus.io) or email us at founders@uselotus.io for more details.